peterhinch/micropython-font-to-py/writer/WRITER.md

 The `Writer` class provides fast rendering to monochrome displays using bit blitting.
-The `CWriter` class is a subclass of `Writer` to support color displays which can now offer comparable performance (see below).
+The `CWriter` class is a subclass of `Writer` to support color displays which now offers comparable performance (see below).

 Multiple screens are supported.
 On any screen multiple `Writer` or `CWriter` instances may be used, each using a different font.
 A class variable holds the